tawebbcn/bcn-webdev-checklists/pair-programming.md

 - re-order iterations if needed
 - skip iteration if needed
 - reinforce the importance of the driver and navigator role (only one student should be coding)
+- remember students to:
-- remember:
+  - fork, clone, commit
-  - fork, clone, commit, pull request "BCN name+name"
+  - pull request "BCN name+name"
+    - tag their pair(s) in the comments (if pairing)
+    - add comments about where they are struggling / stuck / questions they might have
   - 10% is better than nothing
-  - time to complete
+  - announce the time to complete